mmmaurer/elfen/README.md

 ## Usage of third-party resources usable in this package
 Please refer to the original author's licenses and conditions for usage, and cite them if you use the resources through this package in your analyses.

+## Acknowledgements

+While all feature extraction functions in this package are written from scratch, the choice of features in the readability and lexical richness feature areas (partially) follows the [`readability`](https://github.com/andreasvc/readability) and [`lexicalrichness`](https://github.com/LSYS/LexicalRichness) python packages.

 ## Citation
 If you use this package in your work, for now, please cite